-The following are general requirements for the content of theses.
-Faculties, Schools, or Graduate Programs are encouraged to provide additional written guidance to students outlining expectations of the particular discipline.
-It is important for students to understand that a thesis is a scholarly work requiring discussion of:
+The following are general requirements for theses.
+Academic Units* are encouraged to provide additional written guidance to students outlining expectations of the particular discipline.

-A thesis is a public document and once submitted for the degree, exists in the public domain unless the candidate and the thesis supervisor request to withhold a thesis from circulation temporarily.
-A thesis must be written in English or French, except for those submitted by students in language Units*.
-The University requires that all theses conform to the specifications for Master’s theses or Doctoral theses.
-Unless the Dean of Graduate and Postdoctoral Studies has given her/his consent in advance, departures from these norms will render a thesis unacceptable to fulfill the requirements for the degree.
+Once a thesis is submitted it exists in the public domain unless the candidate and the thesis supervisor request to temporarily withhold a thesis from circulation.
+Graduate students have the right to use the data they have generated for their thesis.
+In the event of a of a conflict, the student and thesis supervisor can make a request to Graduate and Postdoctoral Studies to temporarily withhold the thesis from circulation (up to one year).
+A thesis must be written in English or French, except for those submitted by students in language Units.
+McGill University requires that all theses conform to the McGill University specifications for Master’s and Doctoral theses.

 - A thesis for the Master's degree must show familiarity with previous work in the field and must demonstrate the ability to carry out research, organize results, and defend the approach and conclusions in a scholarly manner according to disciplinary norms.